-- Changing foot wear to a soft wider shoe to give your foot space, as well as a smaller heel can be of help. - Over-the-counter bunion pads / sleeves and spacers can be used to help.
-Use these with caution though, as they can make finding appropriate foot wear more challenging because they widen your foot. - Surgery should only be considered after you have tried the treatments listed above.
+- Changing foot wear to a soft wider shoe, will give your foot more space.
+A smaller heel can be of help as well. - Over-the-counter bunion pads / sleeves and spacers can help.
+Use these with caution though.
+They can make finding appropriate foot wear more challenging, as they widen your foot. - You should only consider surgery after you have tried the treatments listed above.